List of Rambo characters: Sergeant Yushin

 Sergeant Yushin is a Russian soldier.
 He is Podovsky's henchman.
 He serves as a torturer and electrocutes Rambo to force him to make a radio call.
 He and Rambo later fight each other in a Soviet helicopter and he is thrown out of the chopper and falls to his death.

 Lieutenant Colonel Sergei T. Podovsky

-Lieutenant Colonel Sergei T. Podovsky, a Soviet commander, he is played by Steven Berkoff.
+Lieutenant Colonel Sergei T. Podovsky, a Soviet commander and the main antagonist, he is played by Steven Berkoff.
 He first arrives at the POW camp after Rambo is captured.
 He and Yushin torture Rambo, and later threaten to torture Banks, to make him radio the Americans that no further rescue attempts should be made for the POWs.
 When Rambo later destroys the entire camp and frees the POWs, Podovsky chases after them in an attack helicopter.
 After Rambo's chopper gets damaged in the chase, Rambo tricks the Soviet by pretending to be dead and immobile.
 When Podovsky flew close enough, Rambo blows him and his helicopter up with a rocket launcher, killing Podovsky and the crew inside.